 Does ChalleNGe accept cadets over the age of 18?

-No, applicants must be at least 16 years old and no more than 18 years old (the applicant can turn 19 years old before graduation day).
+No, cadets have to be no older than 18 years old but the the applicant can turn 19 years old before graduation day.

 What is the cost to attend Youth ChalleNGe Academy?

 The Youth ChalleNGe Academy, as part of the National Guard Youth Challenge Program, is operated through a Cooperative Agreement between the National Guard Bureau and the State of Kentucky.
 This means it is funded by Federal and State dollars making tuition absolutely free to eligible youth.
 This investment in our youth has a return of 166% in social benefits.
 The Youth ChallenNGe Program was started in 1993 as a federal-state partnership to help high school dropouts improve their education level, life skills, and employment potential.
 The program, which is operated by the National Guard in partnership with state and local education agencies, has been extremely successful.

 Youth ChalleNGe is a residential program that incorporates a highly structured quasi-military format emphasizing self discipline, personal responsibility, and positive motivation.
 Students, who are referred to as cadets while at the Academy, must meet military grooming standards, wear military type uniforms, and observe standard military customs and courtesies.
 Each class involves a 3-phase program that begins with a two week Acclimation phase where the goal is to identify those students that have the desire and discipline to complete the program.
 Students who successfully complete the Acclimation phase enter the 20-week Challenge phase where the emphasis is on the “Eight Core Component” curriculum.
 Cadets must show improvement in each component.

 Eight Core Components:

 Service to the Community